Symbols

 ¢ (cent, cents—except with decimals)

-Use Dimension X in all measurements.
+Use Dimension X in all measurements, except food copy.
 (Select text, then navigate to Window/Automation/Scripts and select “Convert Characters.”
 If this script is not installed on your computer, see a staff copy editor.)

 Use a 2×4 for the project.